-Students may be disciplined by school officials, to include suspension, reassignment, expulsion, and exclusion from school and all school-sponsored activities, for prohibited conduct as outlined in this regulation occurring on school property, while engaged in or attending a school-sponsored activity, or which affects students going to or returning from school including on a school bus or at a school bus stop.
+Introduction: Administrators consider many factors when determining responses to student behavior and follow the leveled responses to student behavior charts.
+The least exclusionary sanctions paired with targeted interventions are to be used prior to removal from the classroom.
+When the intensity and/or frequency of the behavior is not positively impacted by less restrictive consequences, sanctions may include suspension, reassignment, expulsion, and exclusion from school and all school-sponsored activities, for prohibited conduct as outlined in this regulation occurring on school property, while engaged in or attending a school-sponsored activity (i.e., sports, clubs), or which affects students going to or returning from school including on a school bus or at a school bus stop.
 Students may also be disciplined for acts committed away from school property and outside school hours if the conduct is detrimental to the school environment, and/or results in a criminal charge or conviction.

 If a student has been suspended from school, make-up work will be provided by the school during the period of suspension and graded upon return.
-Parents are expected to provide adequate supervision for the student during periods of suspension and to work collaboratively with the school to arrange for assignments to be picked up and to ensure that the student completes assignments while on suspension.
+A parent is expected to provide adequate supervision for the student during periods of suspension and to work collaboratively with the school to arrange for assignments to be picked up and to ensure that the student completes assignments while on suspension.

 A student may be subject to disciplinary action for violation of any: (i) federal, state, or local law, rule, or regulation and/or (ii) policy or regulation of the School Board, the school system, or the school.
 Principals customarily will respond to many instances of prohibited conduct with school-based consequences, including, where necessary, suspension not to exceed five days10 as outlined in this regulation.
-For more serious violations, the principal may choose at his or her discretion to make a referral to the Division Superintendent to conduct a hearing in order to consider more serious disciplinary action (to include a long-term suspension, a reassignment, and/or a recommendation to the School Board for expulsion).
+For more serious violations, the principal has the discretion to choose to make a referral to the Division Superintendent to conduct a hearing in order to consider more serious disciplinary action (to include a long-term suspension, a reassignment, and/or a recommendation to the School Board for expulsion).
 Where a referral to the Division Superintendent is made, the principal also may impose a suspension of up to ten days and may recommend a specific disciplinary action to the Division Superintendent.
 No inference is to be drawn from the absence of a principal's recommendation.
 For the most serious violations (including those involving certain weapons, illegal drugs, and assault on a school employee causing injury), the principal is obligated by School Board policy to make a referral to the Division Superintendent.